 Green valleys butt against beautiful rocky peaks streaked with snow.
 Backpacking in the alpine offers stunning beauty and plenty of challenging terrain.

-Not to mention, I write for the outdoors for a living, meaning I’m a literal pro at backpacking in Colorado.
+Not to mention, I write about the outdoors for a living, meaning I’m a literal pro at backpacking in Colorado.
 Be sure to check out the insider tips in this guide to the best backpacking in Colorado.

-The Best Backpacking Trips in Colorado
+About this Guide to the Best Backpacking Trips in Colorado

 When it comes to the best backpacking trips in Colorado, this is the ultimate local guide.
 You’ll find info on 13 amazing backpacking trails in Colorado including: